 The Neumann U87 is the greatest-known and reliable large-diaphragmatic condenser mic on the market.
 Marvin Gaye, Jeff Buckley, the Rolling Stones, and Justin Timberlake recorded vocals with the U87s.
 The most prized and expensive models are vintage although new ones are not cheap.
 Make sure that you don’t go to a store with more expensive equipment.
 The U87 can also be used on various instruments including guitars, drums guitars, and basslines, but it’s not just a mic for the vocal sound.

 Blue Microphones have become incredibly popular with the launch of their flagship USB mic line.
 Blue is best known for its very popular USB mics (mainly the Snowball and Yeti).
 Besides USB mics Blue produces a range of XLR dynamic and condensing microphones.
-Blue Yeti and Bottle have been listed in My New Microphone’s 50 Best Microphones Of All Time – Alternate Versions & Clones The Yeti Pro was listed as one of the Top.
+The popular Blue Yeti USB mic and Bottle have been listed in My New Microphone’s 50 Best Microphones Of All Time – Alternate Versions & Clones The Yeti Pro was listed as one of the Top.
 When it comes to the Blue Yeti vs Sm58, it’s a difficult one to judge as one is a dynamic mic and the other is a USB mic.

 Shure is one of the world’s most popular mic manufacturers.
 The mobile phone brands SM57-58′ and SM7B have sparked much debate in recent years.
 Shure seeks products that are unsurpassed in quality reliability.
 The microphone has been used to film countless events in world’s history.
 From Martin Luther King to Elvis to Grammys and Olympics – Shure’s mics have recorded more than 100 moments in recorded history.

 Blue Yeti is as effective for podcasts as for solo recordings.
 It wasn’t cheap but it might also be the last mic you need for the podcasts.
 Hyperx SoloCAST has been designed with voice-over qualities the best for beginners.
 The Rode Podcaster offers some great and premium features.
 Blue Snowball Ice and JLab Talk all benefit from plug-and-play simplicity.
 If you are using the Blue Snowball for vocals, make sure you have the best settings.
 The device produces beautiful sound from one speaker that is well-suited for podcasts or live streaming.
-For similar bucks, you can buy a Rodes PodMic, a superb podcaster’s microphone.
+For similar bucks, you can buy a Rode PodMic, a superb podcaster’s microphone.
 When it comes to the podmic vs SM58, the Rode mic does pretty well.